Ilozuluchris/slack_invite/README.md

-# slack_invite
+# Automate Your Slack Invites

-This automate your slack invite with curl
+This automate your slack invite with curl using php.

 This has only been tested on a linux server.